WolframResearch/WolframClientForPython/docs/intro.rst

 Serialization
 =============

-This library is intended to provide a way to serialize python expression to Wolfram Language string `InputForm` and `WXF` string of bytes.
+This library is intended to provide a way to serialize python expression to Wolfram Language string :wl:`InputForm` and :wl:`WXF` string of bytes.
 The library was designed to be extensible so that any arbitrary Python object can be serialized with the addition of custom encoder(s).
 The serialization module was tested with three interpreters:
 - Python 2.7,
 - Python 3.6.4,
 - JYTHON.